blackhuman/recogito-js/README.md

   <br/><br/>
 </p>

-Fork from original, making recogito-js could be in **headless mode** before the feature is officially supported.
+Fork from original, making recogito-js could be in **headless mode** before the feature is officially supported ([related issue/feature request](https://github.com/recogito/recogito-js/issues/36)).

 A JavaScript library for text annotation.
 Use it to add annotation functionality to a web page, or as a toolbox for building your own, completely custom annotation apps.
 Try the [online demo](https://recogito.github.io/recogito-js/)